makersacademy/bowling-challenge/README.md

 ### Acceptance criteria

-* Given that I have being playing bowling
+* Given that I have been playing bowling
 * When I have rolled several times
 * Then I want to know what roll is which so I know how to keep track of my points

 ### Requirements

+* The game starts at roll 1
-The user can see what roll they are playing in a gametically each time the user enters points
+* The user can see what roll they are playing in a gametically each time the user enters points

+## User story 4

+* As a user, when I am playing bowling
+* I want to know what frame this is
+* So the game can end in the expected 10 frames.

+### Acceptance criteria

+* Given that I have been playing bowling
+* When I have rolled for 10 frames and have extra rolls
+* Then I want to know the game has ended and have my total score

+### Requirements

+* The game starts at Frame 1
+* The user is not able to add points for rolls beyond the predefined rolls in a game
+* There is a maximum of 2 rolls per frame